supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/PractitionerRoles.md

  ### <u> Add New Practitioner Role Code </u>

  To create a new Practitioner Role Code, click on the 3 dots on the sub grid.
+Then click on the 'New Practitioner Role Code' button.
 This will open up the New Practitioner Role Code Main Form.

 <br>